CiscoSE/stealthwatch-config-backup/README.md

 - Email of logfile

 Version 1.1.3
-- Added check to see if all appliances up and reachable.
+- Added check to see if all appliances are up and reachable.

 ## Use Case Description